doomhack/GBADoom/README.md

 **GBADoom**

-~*Well actually, it doesn't even run on a GBA yet.*~
+~*Well actually, it doesn't even run on a GBA yet.*~ It just about runs in an emulator.

-After two weeks of hacking, chopping, slashing and removing code it (surprisingly) still seems to work.
+After ~two~ three weeks of hacking, chopping, slashing and removing code it (surprisingly) still seems to work.
-More importantly, the memory usage is down from about 3-4Mb when I started to...284kb in-game.
+More importantly, the memory usage is down from about 3-4Mb when I started to...~284kb~ 200kb in-game.
 It is starting to look like it might be possible to get it within our 256kb memory budget.